TemitopeOladokun/Days-of-Deep-Learning/README.md

 # DAYS OF DEEP LEARNING.
 ### It was formally 30 days of Udacity but I converted it to Days of Deep Learning.
-Hurray

 ## DAY 1 : 26/09/2019
 1. I took the pledge #30daysofUdacity in my Deep Learning Nanodegree.